johnlazzarini/dataface/README.md

 One could easily use SQL or SQLite to modify, store, and keep track of data in real time.
 This can be achieved through a web application, for example, via a PHP file.

 ## DataFace as a demo for Rocket Software
 I started this project as a demo to share with my Rocket Software interviewer.
 I thought it would be fun to use the Rocket Software name and likeness here and there for context and immersion.
+Those usages might fall under a legal grey area though, so I'll of course be removing any and all usages after the interview.